dubbsong/code_snippet/vue_todo_04_list.md

 <script>
   export default {
     data: () => ({
-      newTodoItem: ""
+      newTodo: ""
     }),
     methods: {
       addTodo() {
         const obj = {
           completed: false,
-          item: this.newTodoItem
+          item: this.newTodo
         };

-        localStorage.setItem(this.newTodoItem, this.newTodoItem);
+        localStorage.setItem(this.newTodo, this.newTodo);
         this.clearInput();
       },
       clearInput() {
-        this.newTodoItem = "";
+        this.newTodo = "";
       }
     }
   };